WhiteAbeLincoln/dotfiles/README.md

 # dotfiles

-This repository uses gnu [stow](https://www.gnu.org/software/stow/manual/stow.html) to manage dotfiles.
-See [here](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) for more information.
+This repository uses [saltstack](https://saltstack.com) to manage dotfiles.
+See [tutorial](https://docs.saltstack.com/en/getstarted) for more information.

 ## Installing
-You can use [make](https://www.gnu.org/software/make/) to install dependencies and stow the files.
+You can use [make](https://www.gnu.org/software/make/) to install dependencies.
-First ensure the configuration options in `Makefile.inc` are correct, then run `make all`.
+First ensure the configuration options in `Makefile.inc` are correct, then run `make install`.
-If you aren't running Arch Linux, you may have to modify the `DEPS` variable and change the package names in the sub makefiles.

-To install an individual option, switch to its directory and run `make install`.
+To manually install, first run `make python-reqs`, source the virtual env with `. .venv/bin/activate`, then run `sudo salt-call state.apply $STATEFILE`.
+Depending on your distribution, you may have to export your current path to sudo (`sudo env "PATH=$PATH" salt-call ....`)

 ### Example
 ```
-~/dotfiles      $ make all          # Installs dependencies and stows all files by recursively running Make
-~/dotfiles/git  $ make install      # Installs git and stows git configuration
+~/dotfiles      $ sudo salt-call basic.tmux
 ```